Build Your Scientific and Technical Writing Skills (2 Days)

 To increase participant awareness and application of tools and exercises available to them to better present their research and knowledge in written form.

-Through participating and completing this workshop, participants will:
+- Through participating and completing this course, participants will:

 - Broaden their perspective on the importance of the writing process